Design Your PCB Stackup with Altium Designer

 TOPICS IN THIS SOLUTION

-- With the requirements of microstrip and stripline routing in high speed designs, you need to understand the board layer configurations that will best serve your needs.
+- Microstrip and stripline routing in high speed design often require impedance control, and you need to understand how board layer configurations will determine trace impedance.

-When it comes time to create your PCB layer stackup, the layer stack manager in Altium Designer is an extremely effective and helpful tool.
-You can specify layer names, whether they are signal or plane layers, define dielectric and core layers, and configure what order that they will all be in.
-But that is only the beginning.
-You can also specify the board materials and their thicknesses that you want, and you can use the Altium Designer’s stackup materials library to help you.
-Additionally you can specify drill pairs, back drill information and plan sub layer stacks for different board regions.
+When you need to create your PCB layer stackup, the layer stack manager in Altium Designer lets you specify layer types, define dielectric and core layers, and configure their order in the PCB stackup.
+You can also specify the board materials from Altium Designer’s stackup materials library and their thicknesses in each layer.
+You can also specify drill pairs, back drill information, and plan sub-layer stacks for different board regions.

 - Altium Designer is always being enhanced with ways to help you, like with the stackup materials library to pull materials from when building your PCB layer stackup.